binipringle/crim-outline/index.md

 **Factors to consider for finding strict liability** (factors that may lead a court to conclude that a statute does not require mens rea):

-- Statutory interpretation principles;
+- statutory interpretation principles;
 - congressional purpose;
-- Statute omits mention of mens rea;
+- statute omits mention of mens rea;
-- Policy (i.e. public welfare offense);
+- policy (i.e. public welfare offense);
-- The standard is reasonable and proper to expect people to follow;
+- the standard is reasonable and proper to expect people to follow;
-- The penalty is relatively small;
+- the penalty is relatively small;
-- The crime does not carry a heavy stigma.
+- the crime does not carry a heavy stigma.
-- Common law treatment of the crime – sometimes the court will look at how the courts handled the crime in the past.
+- common law treatment of the crime – sometimes the court will look at how the courts handled the crime in the past.

 <p style="margin-left:7%; margin-right:10%;"><b>Morisette v.
 United States (U.S. Supreme Court 1952)</b> (Morisette took spent bomb casings from a bombing range, which he flattened and sold)</p>